-Step 4: Move to the stem of your neck and massage there.
+Then move to the stem of your neck, right around your clavicle, and massage there.

-Step 7: Massage your cheekbones, beginning at the area on either side of your nose.
-Follow this with Step 6-A and Step 6-B.
+Massage your cheekbones, beginning at the area on either side of your nose.

-Step 8: Massage alongside the outer under-eye to reduce eye puffiness.
+Rub alongside the outer under-eye area to reduce eye puffiness.